 I’d strongly advise though, to open a separate bank account for your Matched Betting activity.

 Some lenders will only want to see your main bank account that you’re wages go into.

-In addition to this, I would use a good mortgage broker.
+In addition to this, we would always recommend using a good mortgage broker.

 A broker will advise the best course of action for you to take in order to secure a successful mortgage application.

-All the information here is based on my experiences of matched betting in the UK.
+All the information here is based on our experiences of Matched Betting in the UK.

 Different rules and regulations may apply in other countries.